DynaPlex/DynaPlex/readme.md

         ```
         CMake Error: Could not read presets from /home/willemvj/DynaPlexPrivate: Unrecognized "version" field
         ```
-      You may have forgotten to `source loadmodules.sh` to bring the recent CMake version into scope.
+      Your CMake version is not recent enough.
+On Snellius, you may have forgotten to `source loadmodules.sh` to bring the recent CMake version into scope.

     - Compile a specific target [e.g. sometarget] that is not included in all:
         ```bash